top of page

 • Greater Engagement: Knowing the historical and structural aspects of kanji can make the learning process more interesting and engaging.

-To me, this kind of awareness has made a lot of difference.
-Schools tend not to spend much time giving students "strategic thinking"; rather, they rely on the individual's ability to remember - somehow - kanji, which is an extremely time-consuming method.
+To me, understanding Kanji Formation Methods has made a lot of difference.
+Schools tend not to spend much time teaching students "strategic thinking"; rather, they rely on the individual's ability to memorize kanji—an extremely time-consuming method.
 This knowledge of Kanji Formation Methods will support your learning very effectively.

 Thank you for reading,